 |Chase Ultimate Rewards Hotel Transfer Partners|

-There are no fees to transfer points from Chase Ultimate Rewards to airline, hotel, and rail partners.
+There are no fees to transfer points from Chase Ultimate Rewards to airline and hotel partners.
 And you can use your points to pay for airfare, hotels, car rentals, and more through the Chase Ultimate Rewards Travel Portal.

-If you’re new to miles and points, Chase Ultimate Rewards could be a good place to start collecting transferable points.
+If you’re new to miles and points, Chase Ultimate Rewards is a terrific place to start collecting transferable points.
 They’re easy to earn and use!

-These cards earn Citi ThankYou points, but only the cards in the 1st column transfer directly to airlines and hotels.
-Points earned from cards in the 2nd column can only be transferred IF you have 1 of the cards in the 1st column.
+These cards earn Citi ThankYou points, but only the cards in the first column transfer directly to airlines and hotels.
+Points earned from cards in the 2nd column can only be transferred IF you have one of the cards in the first column.